 Any and all information I request from you is entirely voluntary really.
 Sometimes your shoot looks really jazzy to an independent blogger, and they may ask my permission to utilise the imagery.
 Again, nothing can happen without your consent so I wouldn’t stress about that.

 Sometimes I submit photos to competitions because it’s how I can progress, so if you have an issue with this, then please let me know in advance.

-I can tell you that I won’t sell your photos to be used commercially, but if a third party does approach me asking me to buy one of your photos, I will email you about it.
+Use of your face-based data:When it comes to your photographs, the EU hasn’t gotten too specific about what that means for working photographers bar that we need to demonstrate reasonable and legitimate use.I can tell you that I won’t sell your photos to be used commercially, but if a third party does approach me asking me to buy one of your photos, I will email you about it.
 Sometimes you may want to sell it.
 But in short, it’ll never be without your consent or knowledge.

 There’s a couple of things I do to run my business, like show my work on the usual social media and my own website.
 If you have booked me you probably looked at photos of my work on the socials.
 I do ask clients to opt into this in my contract, but you can always decide to keep your shoot private.
 Even if you don’t specify that you want out, I will actually ask you directly after the shoot as well if you’re OK with me putting shoot imagery on my website.You can veto any photos you deem too sloppy, and it is your responsibility to ask your guests’ permission.

 I store photos of your faces on password encrypted hard drives in my house that is behind a double locked door.
 I also keep a copy of your faces with an online gallery provider that is GDPR compliant.